36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Red Twig Dogwood Cornus sericea

 Red Twig Dogwood grows 1-2 feet annually and is known for its striking red stems in winter.
 This shrub adds year-round interest and thrives in moist soils.
-It’s perfect for borders, screens, or wet areas, and its vibrant color enhances winter gardens.
+It’s perfect for borders, screens, or areas with moisture, and its vibrant color enhances winter gardens.

 24. Nandina (Heavenly Bamboo)